 “Did God really say . . . ?”
 (Genesis 3:1)

 This is the first question in the Bible and also the first instance of someone questioning God’s Word.
 Satan tempts Eve to doubt God’s Word.
 Eve responds by adding to God’s Word: “And you must not touch it.”
-God said do not eat from the tree.
-He did not say do not touch the tree or its fruit.
+God told Adam and Eve not to eat from the tree.
+He did not say not to touch the tree or its fruit.
 Adam and Eve respond to Satan’s question by disobeying God’s Word.
-It was all downhill from there.
-And it all started with a little question.
+It went downhill from there, and it all started with a little question.

 “Where are you?”
 (Genesis 3:9)